Veterans Transition Network

 About Veterans Transition Network:

 Founded in 2012, Veterans Transition Network (VTN) delivers Canada’s only evidence-based reintegration and recovery program.
-VTN reports that one third of Canadian veterans have difficulty transitioning to civilian life.
+VTN reports that one-third of Canadian veterans have difficulty transitioning to civilian life.
 The charity explains that the period after veterans leave service is critical in determining how they will readapt to society.
 Veterans often struggle with finding jobs, reconnecting with family, and managing symptoms of operational stress injuries, which can lead to substance abuse issues.
-The charity provides counselling designed specially for veterans to tackle trauma, mental health issues and ease their transition from soldier to civilian.
+The charity provides counselling designed especially for veterans to tackle trauma and mental health issues, and ease their transition from soldier to civilian.

 A Charity Intelligence 2023 Top 100 Rated Charity